-Basic Manners is for dogs over the age of nine months.
-This is the most popular class.
+Basic Manners is for dogs of all ages and is the most popular class.
 The Basic Manners class is more structured than Puppy Class because the dogs are developmentally more ready for structured lessons.
 In Basic Manners, owners and dogs work on refining basic skills and learning additional skills, while keeping their dogs happy and focused.
 The Basic Manners class is a prerequisite to the Manners and More class.

 In Manners and More, the concept of teamwork is emphasized.
 Attention and focus skills are enhanced, and owners improve their timing and communication.
-The American Kennel Club's Canine Good Citizen Test (CGC) elements are reviewed, and the CGC test is offered to all dogs and handler teams at the end of the class session.
+Teams learn the American Kennel Club's Canine Good Citizen Test (CGC) elements, and the CGC test is offered to all dogs and handler teams at the end of the class session.

 The CGC Test is an American Kennel Club certification program that tests dogs in simulated everyday situations in a relaxed atmosphere.
 The CGC Program has a 10 item test of basic good manners for dogs.
 All dogs who pass the test are eligible to receive a title certificate from the American Kennel Club.
 For more information on the CGC, see https://www.akc.org/products-services/training-programs/canine-good-citizen/

-Rally can be a fun and flexible alternative to standard obedience competition.
-AKC Rally tests the communication and teamwork between handler and their dog.
+Rally is a fun and flexible alternative to standard obedience competition.
+AKC Rally tests the communication and teamwork between handlers and their dogs.
 Rally focuses on the dog and handler working together as they navigate through a course with 10 to 20 different signs.
 Each sign displays a skill for the team to perform, such as making 270-degree turns, heeling through cones, fronts and finishes, and much more.
-When moving through the Rally course, the handler can speak to their dog, praise them for encouragement, and use body language.
+When moving through the Rally course, the handler can speak to their dog, praise them for encourage-ment, and use body language.
 Novice Rally is always on-leash.
-Prerequisite: completion of Manners & More class.
+Rally Novice Prerequisite: completion of Manners & More class.
 Rally Intermediate prerequisite: Rally Novice.

-Novice, Open and Utility classes are offered for the individual who would like to train their dog for obedience competition.
+Novice, Open and Utility classes are offered for the individuals who would like to train their dogs for obedience competition.
 Many students start the road to competition obedience or rally by taking a couple of basic level classes, then so appreciate the bond shared with their dogs that they move into competition level training!